w41k4z/arachne-gondor-chic/backend/README.md

 4. Save the `.env` file. 💾

-5. Start the project by running the appropriate command `node server`. ▶️
+5. Start the project by running the appropriate command `npm run dev`. ▶️

 This will launch the project on `localhost` with the specified configurations. 🌐